|Run Game Coordinator|

 The 2011 Cowboys finished 11th in the nation in fewest sacks allowed, relinquishing just 12 sacks in 13 games.
 In 2012, Wyoming ranked second in the Mountain West Conference and 38th in the nation in passing offense, averaging 265.4 yards per game.
 Individually, center Nick Carlson was a three-time all-MWC selection (first team in 2012).

 Harding’s college coaching career began at Missouri, where he was an offensive graduate assistant from 2002-04.

-From 2005-08, Harding coached at Troy High School in Troy, Mich.
-He was the head coach and defensive coordinator his final season after first serving as the defensive coordinator.
+From 2005-08, he coached at Troy High School in Troy, Mich.
+He was the head coach and defensive coordinator in 2008 after three seasons as the defensive coordinator.

-A four-year starting offensive tackle at Toledo from 1997-2000, Harding set a school record with 46 consecutive starts under then UT offensive coordinator and offensive line coach Christensen.
+A four-year starting offensive tackle at Toledo from 1997-2000, Harding set a school record with 46 consecutive starts.
 Harding was a first-team all-Mid-American Conference selection as a senior in 2000, when he captained a Toledo team that finished with a 10-1 record and a No. 25 ranking in the final Associated Press and USA Today/ESPN Coaches’ polls.
 He was named the co-recipient of the Jim Nicholson Award, presented each year to the Toledo player who contributes the most toward the team’s success.
-Toledo won or shared three MAC divisional titles his four seasons, winning the 1997 and 1998 MAC West Division outright and finishing as co-champions of the MAC West in 2000.
+Toledo won or shared three MAC West Division titles in his four seasons, winning the 1997 and 1998 MAC West Division outright and finishing as co-champions of the MAC West in 2000.

 Bachelor’s in secondary education